triet2397/triet2397.github.io/content/authors/admin/_index.md

 ## About Me

-Triet M. Thai is a Research Assistant in Bioinformatics at Tuberculosis Group, Oxford University Clinical Research Unit (OUCRU).
-His work aims to uncover the complexity of biological systems and disease mechanisms through integrative multi-omics and advanced bioimage analysis using data science and XAI.
-His ultimate goal is to translate these insights into meaningful improvements in public health and community well-being.
+I am currently a researcher in Bioinformatics at Oxford University Clinical Research Unit (OUCRU), Tuberculosis Group.
+My work aims to uncover the complexity of biological systems and disease mechanisms through integrative multi-omics and bio-imaging analysis using statistical modeling, data science and explainable AI — with the ultimate goal of translating these insights into meaningful improvements in public health and community well-being.